-As we’re getting lots of questions related to Qurbani (Udhiya) on our Islamic Forums for Questions and Answers, we decided to answer them all.
+As we’re getting many questions related to Qurbani (Udhiya) on our Islamic Forums for Questions and Answers, we decided to answer them all.

 What is Qurbani/Udhiya?

 The Udhiyah (Qurbani) is a highly religious ritual within Islam that every financially-abled Muslim is obliged to follow to please Allah (SWT).
 In Udhiyah, we recall the Unity of Allah Almighty.
 His mercy and blessings for us and the following of Ibrahim (AS) for Allah Almighty.
-It basically follows the slaughtering of sheep, cow, camels, and goat in order to receive the pleasures from Allah.
-Qurbani is due to be followed on the 10th of Zil Hajj and the subsequent days, but after offering the Eid prayer.
+It follows the slaughtering of sheep, cows, camels, and goats in order to receive the pleasures from Allah.
+Qurbani is to be followed on the 10th of Zil Hajj and the subsequent days after offering the Eid prayer.

 Who is eligible for Qurbani (Udhiyah)?

-It is an obligation on every Muslim who maintains a monthly salary and could take out enough amount for the Udhiyah.
+It is an obligation of every Muslim who maintains a monthly salary and could take out enough amount for the Udhiyah.
 The ones who can afford is required to follow the Qurbani.

 On the other hand, this matter remains the same for both genders.
-No other rules are in the case of a woman.
-If a lady if living on her own or with her children, then they would also be obliged to follow Udhiyah, if possible.
+No different rules are in the case of a woman.
+If a lady is living on her own or with her children, then they would also be obliged to follow Udhiyah, if possible.